-Q: How to write the rationale of a study?
+Q: How to write the rationale or justification of a study?

 How to write the need of the study?

 The term used to imply why the study was needed in the first place is "rationale for research" or "rationale of a study."
+It is also sometimes referred to as the justification of the study.
 I have edited your question to reflect this.